-- 165. Plaintiff incorporates by reference each and every preceding paragraph as though fully set forth herein. - 166.
-At all times material herein, Defendants engaged in the business of researching, testing, developing, manufacturing, labeling, marketing, selling, inspecting, handling, storing, distributing, and/or promoting Depo-Provera and placed Depo-Provera into the stream of commerce in a defective and unreasonably dangerous condition.
+188. Plaintiff incorporates by reference each and every preceding paragraph as though fully set forth herein.

+189. At all times material herein, Defendants engaged in the business of researching, testing, developing, manufacturing, labeling, marketing, selling, inspecting, handling, storing, distributing, and/or promoting Depo-Provera and placed Depo-Provera into the stream of commerce in a defective and unreasonably dangerous condition.
 These actions were under the ultimate control and supervision of Defendants.

-- 167. Defendants, as manufacturers, designers, distributers, and marketers of pharmaceutical drugs, had a duty to design a product free from a defective condition that was unreasonably dangerous to Plaintiff. - 168.
-Depo-Provera was designed in such a way, using such a high dose of progesterone not necessary for effective contraception, that it posed an unreasonable risk of intracranial meningioma and by placing and keeping Depo-Provera on the market despite Depo-Provera being in a defective condition. - 169.
-Depo-SubQ Provera 104 is a lower dosage version of Depo-Provera that contains 104 mg / 0.65mL and is injected subcutaneously every three (3) months.
-According to the label, Depo-SubQ Provera 104 can be used for both contraception and treatment of endometriosis. - 170.
-Depo-SubQ Provera 104 never attained meaningful market share, and Defendant failed to promote the product to the medical community as a safer and equally effective method of contraception for women choosing to receive quarterly injections. - 171.
-Defendant failed to promote and encourage conversion of the prescribing gynecological community to Depo-SubQ Provera 104, fearing that doing so could instill a concern of safety as to the risks of its high dose progesterone long standing product, Depo-Provera. - 172.
+- 190. Defendants, as manufacturers, designers, distributers, and marketers of pharmaceutical drugs, had a duty to design a product free from a defective condition that was unreasonably dangerous to Plaintiff. - 191.
+Depo-Provera was designed in such a way, using such a high dose of progesterone not necessary for effective contraception, that it posed an unreasonable risk of intracranial meningioma and by placing and keeping Depo-Provera on the market despite Depo-Provera being in a defective condition.

+- 192. Depo-SubQ Provera 104 is a lower dosage version of Depo-Provera that contains 104 mg / 0.65mL and is injected subcutaneously every three (3) months.
+According to the label, Depo-SubQ Provera 104 can be used for both contraception and treatment of endometriosis. - Depo-SubQ Provera 104 never attained meaningful market share, and Defendant failed to promote the product to the medical community as a safer and equally effective method of contraception for women choosing to receive quarterly injections. - 194.
+Defendant failed to promote and encourage conversion of the prescribing gynecological community to Depo-SubQ Provera 104, fearing that doing so could instill a concern of safety as to the risks of its high dose progesterone long standing product, Depo-Provera. - 195.
 It has long been a tenet in the medical and toxicological community that the "dose makes the poison."
-Defendants had a viable safer and lower dose alternative in Depo-SubQ Provera 104 but failed to warn the medical community prescribing and administering Depo-Provera that Depo-SubQ Provera 104 was a safer alternative.

-17 73.
-Moreover, the 150 mg Depo-Provera itself could have been a viable lower effective dose if it l had s simply been designed, approved, and sold to be administered subcutaneously, like Depo SubQ Pro overa 104 is administered, instead of intramuscularly.
+Defendants had a viable safer and lower dose alternative in Depo-SubQ Provera 104 but failed to warn the medical community prescribing and administering Depo-Provera that Depo-SubQ Provera 104 was a safer alternative. - 196.
+Moreover, the 150 mg Depo-Provera itself could have been a viable lower effective dose if it had simply been designed, approved, and sold to be administered subcutaneously, like Depo-SubQ Provera 104 is administered, instead of intramuscularly. - Injections given intramuscularly are well-known to be absorbed by the body and 197. taken up in the blood serum at much faster rates than injections given subcutaneously because of the much higher vascularization of deep muscle tissue compared to the dermis. - 198.
+Studies have shown that 150 mg Depo-Provera administered intramuscularly causes a spike in blood serum levels of DMPA that is more than four (4) times higher than the peak blood serum concentration of DMPA when that same 150 mg Depo-Provera shot is given subcutaneously, and that very high intramuscular peak concentration persists for several days.